Thomas Bay

-Thomas Bay is a bay located in Southeast Alaska.
-It lies northeast of Petersburg, Alaska and the Baird Glacier drains into the bay.
-Thomas Bay is also known as "The Bay of Death" due to a massive landslide in 1750.
-It also gained the name of "Devil's Country" several people claimed to have seen devil creatures in the area in 1900.
+Thomas Bay is a bay located in Southeast Alaska, located to the northeast of Petersburg.
+Baird Glacier drains into the bay, which is also known as the "Bay of Death" due to a massive landslide in 1750, which claimed the lives of hundreds of locals at the time.
+In the early 1900s, the region also earned the nickname of "Devil's Country", after several prospectors claimed to have encountered or witnessed "devil-creatures"—alleged to be a form of bipedal, ape-like humanoid, such as sasquatch (i.e. "Bigfoot").

-The bay is named for U.S. Navy officer Charles M. Thomas.
+Thomas Bay is named after U.S. Navy officer Charles M. Thomas.

 Natural history

 Thomas Bay is known for being rich in gold and quartz.
 The wildlife of the area includes moose, brown bears, black bears, squirrels, wolves, rabbits, and other common Alaskan creatures.
 The land in the area has been used for logging.

 Bay of Death

-In 1750, a native (Tlingit) village on Thomas Bay was completely buried by a large landslide.
-Over 500 Alaska Native people died in the natural disaster.
-From that day on the bay was dubbed "The Bay of Death" (or "Geey Nana" in the Tlingit language.).
+In 1750, a Tlingit village in Thomas Bay was completely buried by a large landslide.
+Over 500 Alaska Native people died in the disaster.
+After that day, the region was dubbed the "Bay of Death" (or Geey Nana in the Tlingit language).